TechDocsStudio/biel-docs/docs/installation/cdn.md

 sidebar_label: HTML
 ---

-# Feedback widget for HTML sites
+# AI chatbot for HTML sites

 Here's a step-by-step guide to help you install Biel.ai in your HTML site.